MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-failover-ha.md

     b.
 Upgrade synchronous secondary replicas.

    >[!NOTE]
-   >If an availability group only has asynchronous replicas - to avoid any data loss change one replica to synchronous and wait until it is synchronized.
+   >If an availability group only has asynchronous replicas, to avoid any data loss change one replica to synchronous and wait until it is synchronized.
 Then upgrade this replica.

    b.1.
 Stop the resource on the node hosting the secondary replica targeted for upgrade